omegaml/omegaml/docs/source/guide/runtimes.rst

 Runtime Clusters
 ================

-By default omegaml uses a Celery cluster for remote computation.
+By default omega|ml uses a Celery cluster for remote computation.
 However the runtime is flexible to other clusters, provided the cluster supports submitting arbitrary functions (in particular, omegaml's task functions).